ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Experimental Results

 \subsection{Optimizing Convex Functions}

 We first evaluate \textsc{ZoPE} maximizing a linear objective.
 We run queries on a network composed of the conditional GAN concatenated with the image-based control network.
 This combined network was introduced by \citet{katz2021verification} and has an input of two states and two latent dimensions.
 The objective function corresponds to the control effort.
-The baseline we compare against divides the state dimensions into hyperrectangular cells, propogates a zonotope through each cell with \textsc{DeepZ}'s approach, then uses the resulting bounds to formulate a mixed integer program and find the optimum for that cell.
-Since we run these queries sequentially, each mixed integer program also has a constraint that the objective should be larger than the best seen so far.
-The strategy of interleaving splitting and MIP calls mirrors \textsc{RefineZono}'s approach to verifying the ACAS Xu networks \citep{singh2019boosting}. \Cref{tab:optimization performance} shows over an $85 \times$ speedup of our approach over the baseline.
+The baseline we compare against divides the state dimensions into hyperrectangular cells, propagates a zonotope through each cell with \textsc{DeepZ}'s approach, then uses the resulting bounds to formulate a mixed-integer program and find the optimum for that cell.
+Since we run these queries sequentially, each mixed-integer program also has a constraint that the objective should be larger than the best seen so far.
+The strategy of interleaving splitting and MIP calls mirrors \textsc{RefineZono}'s approach to verifying the ACAS Xu networks \citep{singh2019boosting}. \Cref{tab:optimization performance} shows more than an $85 \times$ speedup of our approach over the baseline.
 The efficiency of \textsc{ZoPE} relies heavily on the computational cost of finding bounds for the objective over a zonotope.
-As a result, we again see substantially better performance than existing tools when optimizing an objective with only analytical operations at each step.
+As a result, like with ACAS property $1$ we see substantially better performance than existing tools when optimizing an objective with only analytical operations at each step.